bunkerity/bunkerweb/docs/security-tuning.md

 ### Monitoring <img src='/assets/img/pro-icon.svg' alt='crow pro icon' height='32px' width='32px'> (PRO)

-TODO
+The monitoring plugin lets you collect and retrieve metrics about BunkerWeb.
+By enabling it, your instance(s) will start collecting various data related to attacks, requests and performance.
+You can then retrieve them by calling the `/monitoring` API endpoint on regular basis or by using other plugins like the Prometheus exporter one.

+List of features :

+- Enable collection of various BunkerWeb metrics
+- Retrieve metrics from the API
+- Use in combination with other plugins (e.g. Prometheus exporter)
+- Dedicate UI page to monitor your instance(s)

+List of settings :

 ### Prometheus exporter <img src='/assets/img/pro-icon.svg' alt='crow pro icon' height='32px' width='32px'> (PRO)

 The Prometheus exporter plugin adds a [Prometheus exporter](https://prometheus.io/docs/instrumenting/exporters/) on your BunkerWeb instance(s).
 When enabled, you can configure your Prometheus instance(s) to scrape a specific endpoint on Bunkerweb and gather internal metrics.

-We also provide a [Grafana dashboard](https://grafana.com/grafana/dashboards/20755) that you can import into your own instance and connect to your own Prometheus datasource.
+We also provide a [Grafana dashboard](https://grafana.com/grafana/dashboards/20755-bunkerweb/) that you can import into your own instance and connect to your own Prometheus datasource.

 **Please note that the use of Prometheus exporter plugin requires to enable the Monitoring plugin (`USE_MONITORING=yes`)**